han3zeng/web_knowledge/react_redux/contents/react/official/advanced/code-splitting.md

         * preload javascript
             * split javascript to seveal chunks
                 * preload necessary chunks first
-            * improve tiem to interactive
+            * improve time to interactive

 * prefetch
     * the resouces that is need in future navigation